CARD: Cluster-level Adaptation with Reward-guided Decoding for Personalized Text Generation: Experiment Settings

 \subsection{Implementation Details}

-We implement CARD and all baselines with Qwen/Qwen3-8B~\cite{qwen3}.
-For the \textbf{RAG} baseline, we rank user histories using the BM25 scoring function~\cite{robertson1994simple} and retrieve the top-$k{=}4$ histories.
-For the \textbf{PAG} baseline, we retrieve top-$k{=}4$ histories and apply profile‑augmented generation~\cite{pag}.
-For \textbf{CARD}, we use k‑means clustering, LoRA with rank~$r{=}16$.
-Additional hyperparameter settings and implementation details are provided in Appendix~\ref{app:hyperparameters}.
+We implement CARD and all base models using Qwen/Qwen3-8B~\cite{qwen3}.
+For the RAG and PAG baselines, we rank user histories using either the sparse BM25 scoring function~\cite{robertson1994simple} or the dense Contriever~\cite{izacard2021unsupervised}, retrieving the top-$k{=}4$ items.
+Crucially, to ensure a fair comparison, all retrieval-augmented baselines are restricted to the exact same historical context limits.
+Additional hyperparameter settings, training details, and evaluations across different model scales (0.6B to 32B) are provided in Appendix~\ref{app:Implementation Details}.
 Our code is available at \url{https://anonymous.4open.science/r/CARD-86BC/}.